area homepage click for

 Family

-These pages are in a temporary format and are to be reassembled.
+These section is in a temporary format and pages are constantly being altered.

 Information and images shown on the following pages refer to members of the Gadd Family.
 In particular to those who lived within the Rother Valley area.
 References are made to other areas were valid.